Ciaran1981/geospatial-learn/README.rst

 Step 2.

-Conda is very handy at managing packages, hence this stage, as some of these are external to python or themselves have multiple depends.
+Conda is very handy at managing packages, hence the 2 stage install, as some of these are external to python or themselves have multiple depends.

 Next, type the following (in the same terminal).